Symphony No. 4 (Pärt)

-Symphony No. 4 Los Angeles (The Angels and the city) is the fourth symphony by Estonian composer Arvo Pärt.
+Symphony No. 4 Los Angeles is the fourth symphony by Estonian composer Arvo Pärt.
 It is the first of his symphonies to be written post-1976 and is in his signature tintinnabuli style.
 It is the first of his pieces that focuses on larger scale, instrumental tintinnabulation.
 Previous pieces, such as Summa and Für Alina, were typically written for SATB choir or a smaller number of instruments.
 Composed in 2008, and premiered 10 January 2009, Symphony No. 4 was nominated for a 2010 Grammy Award for Best Classical Contemporary Composition, although he did not receive the award.

 The work was a joint commission from the Los Angeles Philharmonic Association, its conductor Esa-Pekka Salonen, the Canberra International Music Festival, and the Sydney Conservatorium of Music.

 History

 Development

 Symphony No. 4 was written 37 years after Pärt's third symphony.
 In the previous decade, he had written mostly mystical works for chorus and small vocal ensembles.
 The piece earns its nickname, Los Angeles, from its commission.
-Salonen and the Los Angeles Philharmonic Association had long desired to commission a new work by Pӓrt, and the commission came at an opportune moment.
-At the time, Pӓrt was working on Kanon Pokajanen, a choral piece based on an ancient Russian Orthodox canon containing a prayer to a guardian angel.
+Salonen and the Los Angeles Philharmonic Association had long desired to commission a new work by Pärt, and the commission came at an opportune moment.
+At the time, Pärt was working on Kanon Pokajanen, a choral piece based on an ancient Russian Orthodox canon containing a prayer to a guardian angel.
 He decided to make "The Canon of the Guardian Angel" the foundation for this piece, as it was to be written for the flagship orchestra of a city whose name literally means "The Angels".

 A note in the score indicates: "Pӓrt was further inspired to take the commission by the idea of seeing this work performed by the Los Angeles Philharmonic, one of the best orchestras in the world, under its music director Esa-Pekka Salonen, and in Walt Disney Concert Hall, one of the most exciting concert buildings of our time."

 Premieres

 Symphony No. 4 was premiered 10 January 2009 at the Walt Disney Concert Hall in Los Angeles, by the Los Angeles Philharmonic, under Esa-Pekka Salonen.
 It was the second piece of the program, placed in between the Mozart Serenade No. 12 for Winds and the Brahms Piano Concerto No. 1, performed by Emanuel Ax.
 The performance is reprised on disc, released by ECM Records.
-The album also contains his piece Fragments of Kanon Pokajanen, as a supplement to the fourth symphony.
+The album also contains fragments of Arvo Pärt's Kanon Pokajanen as a supplement to the fourth symphony.

 The Los Angeles Philharmonic also played its East Coast premiere on 8 May 2010 at the Society for Ethical Culture Concert Hall in New York City.
-The UK premier on 20 August 2010, at the BBC Proms at the Royal Albert Hall, was given by the Philharmonia Orchestra under Esa-Pekka Salonen.
+The UK premiere on 20 August 2010, at the BBC Proms at the Royal Albert Hall, was given by the Philharmonia Orchestra under Esa-Pekka Salonen.